Hello people, as we concluded the latest chapter in the Cartisan’s journey, we think it’s time for an update:

 For the past eight weeks Simon and I have been touring all the TUMO centers in this part of the world, to deliver our Open Mapping Workshops.

 In case you needed reminding, we offered that during our campaign for the Dilijan Hiking Map, and since people did indeed pledge for it, we got a chance to fulfill our promise by meeting and working with 55 teenage students.
-Our objective was to teach them how to contribute to OpenStreetMap (OSM), aka “the Wikipedia for maps”, which is open geo-spatial database we rely so much upon for our mapping work.
+Our objective was to teach them how to contribute to OpenStreetMap (OSM), aka “the Wikipedia for maps”, which is the open geo-spatial database we rely so much upon for our mapping work.

 So, how did the workshops go?

 All in all, I am happy to report that it has been a very interesting experience, for us and hopefully for the students too.
-It’s been rewarding, intense at times, and surely very different from what we do on a daily basis, so I am glad went through with it, and grateful for the opportunity you, and TUMO, gave us.
+It’s been rewarding, intense at times, and surely very different from what we do on a daily basis, so I am glad we went through with it, and grateful for the opportunity that you, and TUMO, gave us.

 About the workshop